zz22394/presto/presto-docs/src/main/sphinx/installation/installation-yarn-automated.rst

 When you use Ambari Slider View to install Presto on a YARN-based cluster, the Presto installation directory structure differs from the standard structure.

-For more information, see:
-| :doc:`Presto Installation Directory Structure for YARN-Based Clusters <installation-yarn-directory-structure>`
+For more information, see :doc:`Presto Installation Directory Structure for YARN-Based Clusters <installation-yarn-directory-structure>`.

 -----